 How to Make an Easter Egg Wreath

-This Easter egg wreath is simple to make with speckled eggs and moss and will add a pop of color to your front door for Spring!
+An Easter egg wreath that's simple and affordable to make with speckled eggs and moss.
+A blue gingham bow will add a pop of color to your front door for Spring!

 This post may contain Amazon or other affiliate links.
 As an Amazon affiliate I earn from qualifying purchases.
 My full disclosure policy can be found here.